• Home

 Neutral colors are commonly used in interior design because they appear to be without color and are universal complements of true colors.
 Neutral colors are great for backgrounds because they help someone’s eye travel from one focal point to another with ease.
 More colors than you may realize are considered neutral or near-neutral colors by interior designers.
 For example, olive green and navy blue are very popular near-neutral shades.

-Rooms and artworks full of many different hues are more likely to have issues with clashing than a room that is balanced with proper use of neutral colors.
+Rooms and artworks full of many different colors are more likely to have issues with clashing than a room that is balanced with use of neutrals.
 Neutral colors give people the opportunity to take a break from intense tones with high saturation by complementing and balancing any color it is paired with.

 Using neutrals in various shades, tones or tints allows for the creation of effective shading in paintings and will impart realistic shading effects to your artwork.
-You can also make use of neutrals when painting objects in the distance.
-Objects further away will be more desaturated than ones up close, so using neutral colors on distant objects is a great way to create depth.
-Using neutral colors is a great way to create visual interest in a painting or space because it uses contrast in a simple, subtle way to help create variation and focal points.
+You can also make use of them when painting objects in the distance.
+Objects further away will be more desaturated than ones up close, so using neutral color tones on distant objects is a great way to create depth.
+It’s also a great way to create visual interest in a painting or space because it uses contrast in a simple, subtle way to help create variation and focal points.

 The natural world is full of many more neutrals than you may think.